 Our course information section shares all of the information you need to help you make your course selections!
 Please take the time to read through this information and highlight which courses you think are right for you.
 You should then check your predicted grades meet our general and subject entry criteria for the courses you have chosen.

-If you need additional advice or information, you can speak to your school Careers Advisor or you attend one of our Open Events where you can meet our Admissions and Schools Liaison team as well as our subject teachers and students.
+If you need additional advice or information, you can speak to your school Careers Advisor or you are welcome to attend one of our Open Events where you can meet our Admissions team as well as our subject teachers and students.

-If you attend one of the 11-16 schools in Kirklees you should apply to the College through UCAS Progress.
+11-16 Schools based in Kirklees - if you attend one of the 11-16 schools in Kirklees you should apply to the College via your school who use a Kirklees online e-prospectus called 'Get Into'.
 Your Careers Advisor or Head of Year 11 will help you to complete this online application.

 - If you attend an 11-16 school in Kirklees, interviews will be held in your school.

-- If you attend an 11-18 school, you will be invited into College for an interview.
+- If you attend any other school, you will be invited into College for an interview.

 During your interview you will be given the opportunity to discuss why you have decided on the courses you have chosen.
-Your interviewer will also be interested in your career aims, paying particular attention to how your chosen subjects fit into your career aspirations long term.
+Your interviewer will be interested to hear about your career aspirations and your future goals.

-If your application for a place at the College is successful immediately, you will receive an offer letter in the post.
-This letter will include an acceptance form, and the link to our online acceptance form.
-You must either return the acceptance form to the college, or complete the online acceptance form, no later than Friday 12th April 2019.
+If your application for a place at HNC is successful at interview, you will receive a 'Welcome to Your HNC' booklet followed by a letter home which will include a step-by-step guide on how to accept your place online and the link to our online acceptance portal.
+You must complete the online acceptance form no later than Friday 17th April 2020.

-An Enrolment Surgery is held on GCSE Results Day Thursday 22nd August 2019.
-If your GCSE results are not quite as expected, and you do not meet the general and course specific entry criteria for your chosen course/s, this surgery allows you to come into college to discuss your options with our specialist staff.
+An Enrolment advice session is held from 1.30pm on GCSE Results Day, Thursday 20th August 2020.
+If your GCSE results are not quite as expected, and you have not met the general and course specific entry criteria for your chosen course/s, this session allows you to come into college to discuss your options with our specialist staff.